MoustafaShaaban/Django-Notes-Project/README.md

 * Authenticated users can:

-    * Run Create, Read, Update and Delete (CRUD) operations on notes and list all their added notes on the website.
+    * Perform Create, Read, Update and Delete (CRUD) operations on notes and list all their added notes on the website.

     * Protect the notes so that only its owner can update or delete it.